 IMTAN

 The IMTAN function returns the inverse tangent of a complex number in the form x + yi.
-This function is useful when working with complex numbers in Excel.
+It is useful when working with complex numbers in Excel.

 =IMTAN(inumber